Jeannette Rankin: Death and legacy

 Rankin died on May 18, 1973, at age 92, in Carmel, California.
 There is a memorial stone dedicated to her in the Missoula Cemetery.
 She bequeathed her estate, including the property in Watkinsville, Georgia, to help "mature, unemployed women workers".
 Her Montana residence, known as the Rankin Ranch, was added to the National Register of Historic Places in 1976.
 The Jeannette Rankin Foundation (now the Jeannette Rankin Women's Scholarship Fund), a 501(c)(3) nonprofit organization, awards annual educational scholarships to low-income women 35 and older across the United States.
 Beginning with a single $500 scholarship in 1978, the fund has since awarded more than $1.8 million in scholarships to more than 700 women.

 A statue of Rankin by Terry Mimnaugh, inscribed "I Cannot Vote For War", was placed in the United States Capitol's Statuary Hall in 1985.
 At its dedication, historian Joan Hoff-Wilson called Rankin "one of the most controversial and unique women in Montana and American political history."
 A replica stands in Montana's capitol building in Helena.
 In 1993, Rankin was inducted into the National Women's Hall of Fame.

+A biography of Rankin titled Jeannette Rankin, America's Conscience was published posthumously in 2002 by historian Norma Longeteig Smith.

 In 2004, peace activist Jeanmarie Simpson produced and starred in the one-woman play A Single Woman, based on the life of Rankin, to benefit peace organizations.
 Simpson also starred in a film adaptation that was directed and produced by Kamala Lopez, narrated by Martin Sheen, and featuring music by Joni Mitchell.

 Opera America commissioned a song cycle about Rankin called Fierce Grace that premiered in 2017.
 In 2018, the Kalispell Brewing Company commissioned a mural on the side of its building in Kalispell, Montana, featuring a Rankin caricature and quotation.

 Rankin is the subject of the musical We Won't Sleep (formerly Jeannette) with music and lyrics by Arianna Afsar and a book by Lauren Gunderson.
 Under the title Jeannette, the musical was part of the 2019 summer series at the National Music Theater Conference at the Eugene O'Neill Theater Center in Connecticut.

 Although her legacy rests almost entirely on her pacifism, Rankin told the Montana Constitutional Convention in 1972 that she would have preferred otherwise.
 "If I am remembered for no other act," she said, "I want to be remembered as the only woman who ever voted to give women the right to vote."